 - eReaders, $1.00 per day up to a maximum fine of $25.00

-Fees – If you lose or damage an item, you will be charged the replacement cost of the item plus a $2 processing fee for books, magazines, and other materials.
-Refunds will be given upon the return of materials in good condition within 2 weeks of payment, minus the processing fee.
+Material lost or damaged will be assessed a replacement fee.
+Refunds will be given upon the return of materials in good condition within 2 weeks of payment.

 Fines and Fees may be paid online or at the library.